gsrohde/BioCroCppTests/README.md

 to "[access] through the R package interface" and "directly through C/C++" or only to the former.
 From the discussion that follows, it seems clear that this purported convenience is currently limited to R users.
-So I have been thinking about what the public interface to the C++ library should look like.
+So I have been thinking about what a public interface to the C++ library should look like.
 Concomitantly, I have been experimenting with testing BioCro at the C++ level using the _GoogleTest_ testing framework.